rrakhmanto/stop-start/README.md

 `npm install serverless -g`

-Verify a successful install by running `serverless` or `sls` for short, the version should be v0.5.3 or later.
+Verify a successful install by running `serverless` or `sls` for short to display the list of commands, the version should be v0.5.3 or later.

 Then clone the repo and change directory into the stop-start folder: